 Istat also participates in European Research and Development projects, which are increasing in number under the drive of European unity, in the belief that the intellectual aptitudes of European researchers honed in different environmental, cultural and institutional contexts constitute a wealth of great potential that can be exploited as a common asset.

 Istat's involvement in international cooperation projects has increased over the years.
-From an institutional point of view, this growth is due to a greater awareness of the role that statistics plays in providing a source of information essential to the development of economic and social policies adopted by governments.
+This growth is due to a greater awareness of the role that statistics plays in providing a source of information essential to the development of economic and social policies adopted by governments.
 International donors such as the European Union, the International Monetary Fund, the World Bank and Italy itself as a contributing partner are keen to ensure that recipient Countries of assistance funds are equipped with the means to produce official statistics that are reliable, impartial, transparent, relevant and timely - put briefly, high-quality statistics.